Keta Senior High Technical School: Kotoka

-This is House four and its color is Red.
+The Kotoka house is also known as House Four and the color of the attire is Red.
 It was named in honour of Lieutenant General E.K.
 Kotoka, who led the 1966 Coup d'état.
-And the Housemaster, Mr Emmanuel Adonu and Housemistress, Ms Florence Kuwornu.
+The Housemaster is headteachers Emmanuel Adonu and the Housemistress is Florence Kuwornu.

-Note: Quao and Abruquah are also referred to as City while Kotoka and Fiawoo are called Zongo.
+Note: The Quao and Abruquah houses are also referred to as City while the Kotoka and Fiawoo houses are called Zongo.